Moneymoney122/boot-script/README.md

 - This script is not made by mineek, it is made by me (Moneymoney122)

-- It is intended for use on linux (only tested on Arch Linux, but should work on every distro)
+- It is intended for use on Linux (only tested on Arch Linux, but should work on every distro)

-- It may or may not work
+   - it might work on Mac OS, but I don't know

 - Use it at your own risk, I am not responsible for any damage it may cause.

 - I have no idea why I made this script, and I have no idea if it is actually useful or not

+- it may or may not work

 - Released on the 1st of October 2022